learn-compsci/mathematical-techniques/content/draft/More-Examples/Unit 1 Extended Examples.md

 Here are some **non-examples** of propositions:

 1. Close the door.
-2. I hope the it rains today.
+2. I hope it rains today.

 These statements don't have a clear "true or false" property to them.